AdrianTudC/Edeph.github.io/_posts/2019-07-24-trying-dynamodb.markdown

 The difference is subtle but it affects how you are using the API.
 And to be honest I didn't find the docs to be very upfront mentioning this difference.

-In the end I stuck with the lower level API because I prefer barebone stuff and because i'm a control freak :grimacing:;
+In the end I stuck with the lower level API because I prefer barebone stuff and because i'm a control freak :grimacing:.
+(Later I would find out that I didn't really get any kind of extra control)

 ## CRUD